-How much does it cost to hire a car, SUV and 14 seaters Toyota?
+How much does hiring a car, SUV, and 14 seaters Toyota cost?

-For a car expect to pay between $90 to $100 USD (depending on the model of the car and facilities) and for an SUV it is around $150.
-The price triples for 14 seaters Toyota – around $200.
+For a car, expect to pay between $90 to $100 USD (depending on the model of the car and facilities), and for an SUV, it is around $150.
+The price triples for a 14-seater Toyota – around $200.

 Can I stop along the way when I want in private vehicles?

 Yes, you can ask to stop anywhere.
-However, if you want to stop for a long time you might need to pay the waiting charge.
-For example, there is a temple on the highway which is reached by cable car, or if you have arranged for a couple of hours whitewater rafting– you will need to ask the car to wait for a few additional hours and there will be an additional charge.
+However, if you want to stop for a long time, you might need to pay the waiting charge.
+For example, there is a temple on the highway reached by cable car, or if you have arranged for a couple of hours of whitewater rafting– you will need to ask the car to wait for a few additional hours, and there will be an additional charge.
 Please let them know at the time of booking, if possible.

 What if I want to stay a few days (2 or 3) and want to drive back to another city?

 You can do that.
-Normally to hold the car for a night you need to pay an overnight charge.
-After paying the overnight charge you can come back on the same route without any additional cost.
+Normally to hold the car for a night, you need to pay an overnight charge.
+After paying the overnight charge, you can return on the same route without additional cost.

-For example, you rent a car to go from Kathmandu to Pokhara; if you pay an overnight charge you can come back to Kathmandu without additional cost!
-But do check this is indeed the case with the company you are using, and do check the overnight charge in advance.
+For example, you rent a car from Kathmandu to Pokhara; if you pay an overnight charge, you can return to Kathmandu without additional cost!
+But do check this is indeed the case with the company you are using and check the overnight charge in advance.